To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Complete the DBA application through the LegalZip software.

-- LegalZoom files your documents with the government after obtaining your signature on the completed DBA application.
-(Some states (AK, CO, FL, HI, MO, OK and WA) do not require a signature, so the papers are electronically filed directly.)
+- Rocket Lawyer files your documents with the government after obtaining your signature on the completed DBA application.
+(Some states do not require a signature, so the papers are electronically filed directly.)
 The review period averages about 15 business days after the signature is received.

 - DBA application is approved and “County Certified Copy” is mailed to you (typically takes about a week).

-- DBA statement is published by LegalZoom.
-Some states (CA, GA, IL, MN, NE and PA) require your DBA statement be published in the newspaper.
+- DBA statement is published by Rocket Lawyer.
+Some states require your DBA statement be published in the newspaper.
 Proof of publication will be forwarded to you and a duplicate copy of your statement.
-If the county requires proof of publication, LegalZoom will file with the county at no additional cost to you.
+If the county requires proof of publication, Rocket Lawyer will file with the county.

 Congrats, you now have your DBA and can operate your business under your cool new name!